 This article will focus on the informal logical fallacy of argumentum ad hominem or ad hominem argument.
 Although the ad hominem argument is used frequently in science discussions, many individuals misuse the term.
 Our job here is to describe it accurately.
 Or as accurately as we can.

 The ad hominem argument applies to any argument that centers on emotional (specifically irrelevant emotions) rather than rational or logical appeal.
 Generally, an ad hominem argument occurs when an individual attempts to refute a claim by attacking the maker of the claim rather than focusing on a refutation of the claim itself.

-Simply, the fallacy passes the eye test when one observes that the arguer is attack the source of the claim rather than debunking it with evidence with counter arguments.
+Simply, the fallacy passes the eye test when one observes that the arguer is attacking the source of the claim rather than debunking it with evidence with counter-arguments.